nelonj/mark-fundamentals-proj--js-rock-paper-scissors/README.md

 yarn start
 ```

+### Some installation notes of interest

-(Note that this is using the `start` script specified in `package.json` - just as you can run Python files with `python path/to/script.py`, you can run JavaScript files with `node path/to/script.js`.)
+1. `yarn start` is using the `start` script specified in `package.json` - just as you can run Python files with `python path/to/script.py`, you can run JavaScript files with `node path/to/script.js`.
+2. `jest` is listed under `devDependencies`, with `readline-sync` under `dependencies` - but both get installed when you run `yarn`.
+You can [read a bit about the difference in the NPM docs](https://docs.npmjs.com/specifying-dependencies-and-devdependencies-in-a-package-json-file).

 ## Exercise 2: Reading, understanding and documenting